-by Matthew Harris on June 9, 2006 in Gadgets
+by Matthew Harris on June 9, 2006 in Peripherals

 There are dozens of USB to IDE or SATA external drive enclosures on the market today.
 We take a look at a device that does SATA and IDE to USB conversion without an enclosure, the perfect piece of hardware for doing bench top drive testing…or is it?